HeapsIO/heaps-doc/HXSL.md

 ## Variable kind

-There are several type of variables in HXSL:
+There are several types of variables in HXSL:

 - `@input` are vertex attributes input values
 - `@param` are per-shader-instance shader parameters / uniforms